Backbone81/membership/README.md

 - Look into the performance of the gossip message queue.
 The implementation was incorrect and was fixed with a conservative and slow approach.
 - Improve test coverage
+- Do not trigger callbacks through go routines, as this might not be required by users.
+Instead, trigger the callback inline while holding the lock on the mutex and document that users who need to call into the membership list from their callback should spawn a go routine on their own.
+Therefore, you only get what you ask for.
+- Check where we can replace a slices.Delete with a switch-with-last and reduce size by one.

 ### More Advanced Topics